kimimedina/kimimedina/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Kimi Medina-Castellano and I am a fourth-year Math and Physics student at the University of Kentucky!
-You can reach me at kimi.medina@uky.edu.
-Ask me about getting into undergraduate research and I'll tell you all about it!
-I have experience with research funded/sponsored by the Department of Energy, National Science Foundation, and NASA.
+Hi!
+My name is Kimi Medina-Castellano.
+I am a recent graduate with a B.S. in Mathematical Sciences and minors in Computer Science and Physics from the University of Kentucky.
+You can reach me at kimimed73@gmail.com.